Nik-Zainal-Group/signature.tools.lib/README.md

 ## Systems Requirements

 No special hardware is required to run this software.
 This is an R package so it will work on any computer with R (>=3.2.1) installed.
+As the time passes, some of the required packages may change their R version requirement to more recent versions, making this also a requirement for the insallation of ```signature.tools.lib```.
-You can install this package by entering the R environment from the main directory and typing:
+You can install ```signature.tools.lib``` by entering the R environment from the main directory and typing:

 ```